susimsek/spring-sso-samples/README.md

 mvn verify jib:dockerBuild
 ```

-To deploy the application using Docker Compose for a production environment, follow these steps:
+To deploy the application and dependencies (PostgreSQL) using Docker Compose for a production environment, follow these steps:

 From the root directory of the project, use Docker Compose to deploy the application: